madinochkab/eBay-project/README.md

-# basic project
+# Advanced project --> basic-auto-project

-using this project for all projects
+this is readme for a Advanced project's basic-auto-project.

-this is readme for a test project.
+for automation projects

 Madina Siebenthal